selwynpolit/d9book/book/bq.md

 );
 ```

-Also you could show something about which batch number is running.
+Also, you could show something about which batch number is running.

 ```php
 $operation_details = 'Yoyoma';